 |Description ||Phoenix Cement Limited ||Phoenix Industries Limited |

-|Other Advance ||1500000 ||205840000 |
+|Other Advance ||- ||- |

 22. Particulars of contracts or arrangements with related parties:

-The policy on dealing with theRelated Party Transactions intends to ensure that proper reporting approval anddisclosure process are in place for all transactions between thecompany specificallydeals with the review and and Related Parties.
-This policy approval ofRelated Party Transactions keeping in mind the potential or actual conflicts of interestthat may arise because of entering into these transactions.
+All Related Party Transactions that were entered into during the year were on an arm'slength basis and were in the ordinary course of business.
+There are no materiallysignificant Related Party Transactions made by the Company with promoters directors KeyManagerial Personnel or other designated persons which may have an potential conflict withthe interest of the Company at large.
+None of the Directors has any pecuniaryrelationships or transactions vis-a-vis the Company.
+The policy on dealing with theRelated Party Transactions intends to ensure that proper reporting approval anddisclosure process are in place for all transactions between the company and RelatedParties.
+This policy specifically deals with the review and approval of Related PartyTransactions keeping in mind the potential or actual conflicts of interest that may arisebecause of entering into these transactions.
 All Related party Transactions are placedbefore the Audit Committee for review and approval.
-Prior omnibus approval is obtained forRelated Party Transactions which are of repetitive nature and/or entered inthe Ordinary Course of Business and are at Arms Length.
+Prior omnibus approval is obtained forRelated Party Transactions which are of repetitive nature and/or entered in the OrdinaryCourse of Business and are at Arm's Length.

-The Form AOC-2 pursuant to Section 134(3) (h) of the Companies Act 2013 read with Rule8(2) of the Companies (Account) Rules 2014 is set out as Annexure-5 to this report
+The Form AOC-2 pursuant to Section 134(3) (h) of the Companies Act 2013 read with Rule8(2) of the Companies Account) Rules2014 is set out as Annexure-2 to this report

 23. PARTICULARS OF EMPLOYEES

 The information on employees who were in receipt of remuneration of not less than Rs.60lakhs during the year or Rs.5 lakhs per month during any part of the said year as requiredunder Section 197(12) of the Act read with Rule 5(2) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is not provided as the same is notapplicable to the Company.
-Disclosure pertaining to remuneration and other details asrequired under Section 197(12) of the Act read with rule 5(1)of the Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 are Annexed to thereport as Annexure-6
+Disclosure pertaining to remuneration and other details asrequired under Section 197(12) of the Act read with rule 5(1)of the Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 are Annexed to the report asAnnexure-5

-27. Directors Responsibility Statement
+24. Directors' Responsibility Statement

 Pursuant to Section 134(5) of the Act the Board to the best of their knowledge andability confirm that:

-(a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper
+a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper

 c) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit and loss of the company for that period;

 d) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other

 f) the directors had prepared the annual accounts on a going concern basis; and

 g) the directors have laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively.

 h) the directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such

 An acknowledgement to all with whose help cooperation and hard work the Company isable to achieve the results.

 For and on behalf of the Board of Directors Phoenix International Limited

-|Place: New Delhi ||Narender Makkar ||P M Alexander |
+|Place: New Delhi ||Narender Kumar Makkar ||Paruvatharayil Mathai Alexander |

-|Date: 12.08.2016 ||Director & Company Secretary ||Chairman |
+|Date: 01/09/2020 ||Director ||Chairman |